crystalschang/hull-conversations/README.md

 What about asking the user his/her gender, website and agreement to the "terms"?

-For this, we need to build an admin page containing the `registration_admin` widget.
+For this, we need to build an admin page containing the `admin/registration` widget.
 It will let us change the form's fields, We will put it in a new HTML document that we call `admin.html`